rudra333pratap333/HandWritten-digit-prediction/README.md

 # HandWritten_digit_prediction
+This predicts the handwritten numeric digit using the algorithm I wrote for finding the pattern of digits in the images, I took images data from sklearn.
+It will take the image in standard form and then convert into an 8*8 Gray pixel image and then find the best-matched digit pattern and accordingly predict the result.
-Handwritten digit predict using the algorithm, I written from scratch and give 99% accuracy on sklearn dataset
+It gave give 99% accuracy on sklearn dataset.